 Refreshingly, T’Challa doesn’t subscribe to the old “lone hero thing”.
 He knows he needs, and he asks for, help.
 Always having a team to back him up has a lot to do with him being royalty (even back when kings led the charge into battle they were surrounded by loyal bodyguards) but it also speaks volumes of his personality, and how he sees his family and friends.
 To T’Challa, those he values are indispensable assets.

 And what assets these loved ones are!
-Letitia Wright’s impish gadget gal Shuri (T’Challa’s sister, who must surely be destined for a scene where she emasculates Tony Stark through tech talk in INFINITY WAR) and Danai Guira’s deadly spear-wielder Okoye (imagine how deadly you have to be to be asked to protect a bulletproof warrior-king).
+Letitia Wright’s impish gadget gal Shuri (T’Challa’s sister, who must surely be destined for a scene where she emasculates Tony Stark through tech talk) and Danai Guira’s deadly spear-wielder Okoye (imagine how formidable you have to be to be asked to protect a bulletproof warrior-king).
 Both are undeniable highlights of the film, and Marvel better be busy writing them into anything and everything they can.
 Chadwick Boseman is strong in the lead even if his accent occasionally veers into uncharted territory and yes, everyone who has proclaimed Michael B Jordan’s Killmonger as the most interesting and compelling villain in a Marvel film are correct.
 His arc, his aims and motivations carry the entire film and fearlessly skewers and subverts realities of race in our contemporary world.